SourceVietnam news

 Pier Drayage

-Essentially, rail Drayage entails the trucking of containers and cargo from railway stations or rail yards to port docks or piers.
+Essentially, rail Drayage trucking containers and cargo from railway stations or rail yards to port docks or piers.
 This process enhances efficiency and reliability in transferring containers to international ocean transportation.

 Intra-Carrier Drayage